 #7.
 Internet Explorer 11 still has a meager browser market share of 0.57 percent

-The usage of other older versions of internet explorer is almost imaginary nowadays.
+The usage of other older versions of Internet Explorer is almost imaginary nowadays.
 However, Internet Explorer 11 still accounts for 0.57 percent of the browser market share.

 #8.
 Major websites and services have ended support for Internet Explorer

-While Microsoft’s own services have stopped, offering supports for Internet Explorer, many other major services and websites such as WordPress 5.8, Gmail and Google Workspace, GitHub, Google Search, Microsoft Teams, LinkedIn, Twitter, Microsoft 365, Internet Archive, and Salesforce as well have stopped providing support for IE.
+While Microsoft’s own services have stopped, offering support for Internet Explorer, many other major services and websites such as WordPress 5.8, Gmail and Google Workspace, GitHub, Google Search, Microsoft Teams, LinkedIn, Twitter, Microsoft 365, Internet Archive, and Salesforce as well have stopped providing support for IE.

 #9.
 In June 2022, Microsoft declared the end of life of Internet Explorer